DMVPN

 Key DMVPN components include:

 ● Multipoint GRE (mGRE) tunnel interface: Allows a single GRE interface to support multiple IPsec tunnels, simplifying the size and complexity of the configuration.
+Standard point-to-point GRE tunnels are used in the earlier versions or phases of DMVPN.

 ● Dynamic discovery of IPsec tunnel endpoints and crypto profiles: Eliminates the need to configure static crypto maps defining every pair of IPsec peers, further simplifying the configuration.

 ● NHRP: Allows spokes to be deployed with dynamically assigned public IP addresses (i.e., behind an ISP’s router).
 The hub maintains an NHRP database of the public interface addresses of each spoke.
-Each spoke registers its real address when it boots; when it needs to build direct tunnels with other spokes, it queries the NHRP database for real addresses of the destination spokes
+Each spoke registers its actual address when it boots; when it needs to build direct tunnels with other spokes, it queries the NHRP database for real addresses of the destination spokes

 DMVPN Explained